DXHeroes/knowledge-base-content/README.md

-# DX Knowledge Base
+# DX Knowledge Base - An open-source knowledge base covering topics about developer experience.

-[developerexperience.io](https://developerexperience.io) is an open source knowledge base that stores articles related to developer experience.
+[developerexperience.io](https://developerexperience.io) is an open-source knowledge base that stores articles related to developer experience.

 ## Hacktoberfest 2020 🎉